simonsays881/data-protection/README.md

 Run the module named **kms_key_creation.py**

 This module will create a KMS master key with the key alias **kms_key_sse_usecase_1** .
 In the following steps we will refer to this master key using the alias.
+Browse to the KMS console and you should find the key alias **kms_key_sse_usecase_1** under customer managed keys

 ### Step 2 :